CirroBio/Cirro-local-agent/README.md

 You must set up the following scripts:

 - `submit_headnode.sh` (required)
   - This script is used to submit the headnode job to the local compute resource.
-- `nextflow-override.config` (optional)
+- `nextflow.local.config` (optional)
+  - This file is used to set up the nextflow configuration for the job.
-- `cromwell-override.config` (optional)
+- `cromwell.local.config` (optional)
+  - This file is used to set up the cromwell configuration for the job.

 Depending on your environment, you may also need supplementary scripts to support the above scripts.